Founders Service Agreement

 An employment contract for company founders.

-A Founders Service Agreement is a contract between a founder of a company and the company itself, to define the founder’s roles, rights, and obligations as part of the founding team.
+A Founders Service Agreement, also called a Directors Service Agreement, is a contract between a founder of a company and the company itself, to define the founder’s roles, rights, and obligations as part of the founding team.

 Finding a business partner who shares your passion for the business and who brings new skills and capabilities to the table is a dream come true for many entrepreneurs.
 But that doesn’t stop us worrying about the potential downsides if it doesn’t work out quite as well as we hoped.⠀